pbreaux/LupSeat2.0/README.md

 Variable names: sid, fname, lname.

 Variable names in format string must be encased by brackets, and can be sliced using the bar operator.

+### Font
+By default this is Roboto-Light.
+If the user specified font cannot be found it will attempt to use Roboto or other similar, commonly found fonts available on different OSes.
+If no fonts are found it will use the built in Pillow default where the font size cannot be controlled.
+Note: This will check directories for the exact input font name, this is NOT a complete search function.
+Incomplete or partial font names will not be found, though .ttf will be added to the name if not provided by the user.

 #### Examples
 `{fname} {lname} has sid {sid}`